These garage sale tips and tricks will help you get maximum profits, even if you don’t have any big-ticket items to sell.

 On this note, there are a couple of things that I don’t sell at garage sales – books and brand-name clothes.

-7. Have a variety of items to sell.
+This is why it’s a good idea to have a wide variety of items to sell – it gives people more to look at and entices them to stay longer and buy more!
 If you don’t have much, consider joining forces with a friend or family member.

 I told him the price, and he seemed interested but didn’t pick up the item to purchase.